junxit/us-congress-bills-112/metadata.md

 - 2012-02-02 — Introduced in House
 - 2012-02-02 — Referred to the House Committee on Oversight and Government Reform.
 - 2012-02-02 — Sponsor introductory remarks on measure.
 (CR H378-379)
+- 2012-02-07 — Committee Consideration and Mark-up Session Held.
+- 2012-02-07 — Ordered to be Reported by Voice Vote.
+- 2012-11-28 — Considered under suspension of the rules. (consideration: CR H6480-6482)
+- 2012-11-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3892.
+- 2012-11-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-28 — Mr. Gosar moved to suspend the rules and pass the bill, as amended.
+- 2012-11-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6480)
+- 2012-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6480)
+- 2012-11-28 — The title of the measure was amended.
+Agreed to without objection.